bbchallenge/bbchallenge/src/routes/method.md

 Writing, testing and proving deciders is a collaborative task, see [the decider section of the forum](https://discuss.bbchallenge.org/c/deciders/5), and you are invited to <a href="/contribute" rel="external">Contribute</a>.

+Trusted deciders are applied to the seed database.

 <a id="undecided-machines-index-file"></a>

 ### Undecided machines index file

-Trusted deciders are applied to the seed database.

-The indices of the machines that remain undecided [is stored on github](https://github.com/bbchallenge/bbchallenge-undecided-index/).
+[Download](https://github.com/bbchallenge/bbchallenge-undecided-index/) the file containing the indices of the currently undecided machines (i.e. machines that remain undecided after all trusted deciders are applied).

 Machines' indices are stored in order as 4-byte big endian integers.
 Here are some routines to extract these indices from an index file: